-While many drivers seem to be unaware, driving in rainy conditions presents hazards that can cause serious collisions.
+While many drivers seem to be unaware, driving in rainy conditions presents hazards that can cause serious accidents.
 Driving habits that are dangerous to begin with are only magnified in the rain, and drivers who don’t adjust to the conditions put everyone on the road at risk.

 Bad Driving Practices That Could Cause a Crash in Rainy Conditions